DWET-TV

-DWET-TV (channel 5) is a television station in Metro Manila, Philippines, serving as the flagship of the TV5 network.
+DWET-TV (VHF channel 5 Analog, UHF channel 18 Digital) is a television station in Metro Manila, Philippines, serving as the flagship of the TV5 network.
 It is owned and operated by the network's namesake corporate parent; TV5 also provides certain services to RPTV flagship DZKB-TV (channel 9) and One Sports flagship DWNB-TV (channel 41) under an airtime lease agreement with station owners Radio Philippines Network and Nation Broadcasting Corporation, respectively.

-The three stations share studios at the TV5 Media Center, Reliance cor.
+The three stations, alongside flagship radio station True FM 105.9, share studios at the TV5 Media Center, Reliance cor.
 Sheridan Sts., Brgy.
 Highway Hills, Mandaluyong.
-DWET-TV maintains its alternate studios and hybrid analog/digital transmitting facilities at the TV5 Complex, 762 Quirino Highway, Brgy.
-San Bartolome, Novaliches, Quezon City; while its alternate digital transmitting facility is located at the NBC Compound, Block 3, Emerald Hills, Sumulong Highway, Antipolo, Rizal.
+DWET-TV maintains its alternate studios and hybrid analog/digital transmitting facilities (for VHF channel 5 and DTV UHF channel 18) at the TV5 Complex, 762 Quirino Highway, Brgy.
+San Bartolome, Novaliches, Quezon City; while its alternate digital transmitting facility (for DTV UHF channel 51) is located at the NBC Compound, Block 3, Emerald Hills, Sumulong Highway, Antipolo, Rizal.

+History

+The First ABC-5 as Associated Broadcasting Corporation (1962–1972)

+DWET-TV traces its history to DZTM-TV, On June 19, 1960, Joaquin "Chino" Roces, owner of the Manila Times, obtained a radio-television franchise through Republic Act 2945.
+He established the Associated Broadcasting Corporation (ABC), with the initial studios located along Pasong Tamo in Makati, Rizal (now part of Metro Manila).

+ABC's first radio station DZMT, DZTM, and DZWS.
+After the success of its radio station, the company decided to expand into television ABC Channel 5 began broadcasting in July 1962, the seventh television station in the Philippines (after ABS Channel 3 and CBN Channel 9, which were owned by the Bolinao Electronics Corporation (now ABS-CBN Corporation) which used to operate Channel 2, IBC Channel 13 by the Inter-Island Broadcasting Corporation) and RBS Channel 7 by the Republic Broadcasting System (now GMA Network, Inc.)

+On September 23, 1972, President Ferdinand E. Marcos declared martial law, resulting in the forced shutdown of ABC.

+Sining Makulay, Inc. (1978–1987)

+ABC's vacated frequency was then utilized in 1978 by Sining Makulay, Inc. (a cable TV firm of Roberto Benedicto who by then already owned RPN, IBC, and BBC) for its cable operations.
+This lasted until 1987 – a year after People Power revolution deposed Ferdinand Marcos, Sr. (and forced Roberto Benedicto to go into self-exile) – when Corazon Aquino signed Executive Order (EO) No. 205, ending the cable monopoly of and shut down Sining Makulay (a year after it was sequestered by the government), leaving Channel 5 vacant.